17 Animals With Shells and Their Pictures

 16. Argentinian Wood Roach

-The animals with shells include the Argentinian Wood Roach, a kind of insect.
+The animals with shells include the Argentinian Wood Roach, an insect.

 On their thorax, these cockroaches have an oval shell that serves as their exterior layer of defense.